Li Jiang, Ph.D.

 Tuskegee University, Tuskegee, AL 36088, USA

-Jun.
-2012 - Present Associate Professor of Electrical Engineering, Tuskegee University (TU), Tuskegee, Alabama
+May 2016 - present Professor of Electrical Engineering, Tuskegee University (TU), Tuskegee, Alabama

 Aug.
 2006 - May.
 2012 Assistant Professor of Electrical Engineering, TU

 Jun.
 2007 - Aug.
 2007 Senior Scientist, Excellatron Solid State LLC, Atlanta, Georgia

 Jul.
 2006 - Aug.
 2006 Postdoctoral Research Fellow, Electronic Materials and Devices Laboratory (EMDL), Louisiana State University (LSU)